 Eventful history and rich tradition

 The historic Grandhotel Giessbach was built in 1873/74 by French architect Horace Edouard Davinet for the Hauser family in Zurich, one of the great dynasties of the hotel trade.
-The spacious elegance of this bold new hotel site, as well as its unique surroundings, soon brought it worldwide renown.
+The spacious elegance of this bold new hotel site, as well as its unique surroundings, soon lead to worldwide renown.

 Favourite meeting place of High Society